 Ironically, it is the performers who are going to need a little luck in getting our enthusiastic wee show pony off the stage.

 After the show, we’re led along a fire lit path to a clearing where we’re all handed Aboriginal clapping sticks.
 And then we too join the performers clapping, stomping and chanting as they have us form what they call a ‘Rainbow Serpent Circle’ around a fire pit.

 The didgeridoo continues to share its haunting stories as the performers light a ceremonial fire… sans matchsticks.

 The mesmerising hum of the music has the crowd in a happy trance and while Sugarpuff is focuses intently on working her clapping stick magic, Raffles is drunk on the atmosphere and leaping about with unrestrained joy to the beat.

 That is until a spectacular fireball shoots towards the stars and leaves him, and all of us, momentarily started and still.
 The shock and awe doesn’t last and he’s soon back dancing to the beat of his own inner drum.

 On a high from the performance, we once again find ourselves following our hosts along the cultural park’s fire lit bridges to the Flame Tree Bar & Grill for dinner and Raffles second performance for the evening – his best impression of Monty Python’s gluttonous Mr Creosote.

 He piles his plate high with fresh local prawns, mussels with finger lime, native spiced salads, baked local fish and slivers of kangaroo.
-Rapturously trying all the new and intriguing flavours on offer, Raffles is in a happy place.
+Rapturously trying all the new and intriguing flavours on offer, Raffles is in his happy place.